 If you were able to get the chance to take photos of the whale sharks during your trip be sure to log any photos taken at whaleshark.org as there is still little known about these elusive creatures, so a photo-identification library helps marine biologists analyse sighting data to learn more about their movements.

-If you ask me I could have swim around endlessly with this incredible behemoths all morning.
-Unfortunately, our 30-minutes encounter seemed to fly by so fast and we had to say goodbye to them and go back to shore.
+If you ask me I could have swam around endlessly with these incredible behemoths all morning.
+Unfortunately, our 30-minute encounter seemed to fly by so fast and we had to say goodbye to them and go back to shore.

 How to Get To Oslob Whale Sharks

-If you plan to take the public bus going there and back, I would suggest you avail the available tour packages that offers Oslob Whale Shark encounter.
-According to some reviews, it is easy going to Oslob from Cebu, but going back will be a big hassle since the buses from the South going to Cebu is already full.
-We actually booked a tour package from Cebu Affordable Tour’s Oslob Whaleshark Tour that includes (Oslob Whaleshark Encounter, Sumilon Island Sandbar, and Church visit to Simala Shrine).
+If you plan to take the public bus going there and back, I would suggest you avail the available tour packages that offer Oslob Whale Shark encounter.
+According to some reviews, it is easy to go to Oslob from Cebu, but going back will be a big hassle since the buses from the South going to Cebu are already full.
+We actually booked a tour package from Cebu Affordable Tour’s Oslob Whaleshark Tour that includes (Oslob Whaleshark Encounter, Sumilon Island Sandbar, and a Church visit to Simala Shrine).

 What to bring for Swimming with Whale Sharks in Oslob